Sunday, March 8, 2015

-Spring is slowly arriving in the Midwest.
-Many coaches are pushing to get on there infields as soon as possible.
+Spring is slowly arriving.
+Many coaches are pushing to get on their infields as soon as possible.

-No matter what infield mix you have on your field, the material will frost heave over the winter.
+Regardless of the infield mix, the material will frost heave over the winter.
 So, you must roll your infield in the spring, ideally before you have any traffic on your infield.
 Now, the questions are When, Why, and How?

 1. You will want to roll you infield when there is still moisture in the mix, but the mix is not too wet.
 When is this?
 When you can walk across the infield and you settle the frost heave, but there is no material sticking to the bottom of your shoes.
 Roll the conditioner and mix in multiple passes